-Just like an HR Consultant who will seek new clients to replace completed projects, or lost income, the HR Full Time Job Seeker, might benefit from taking a look at what an active HR Consulting Group or Single HR Consultant does to build business and maintain cash flow.
+Just as an HR Consultant does to seek new clients in order to replace completed projects, or lost income, the HR Full Time Job Seeker, can benefit from taking a look at what an active HR Consulting Group or Single HR Consultant does to build business and maintain gainful employment.
 Below is a sample outline of what they do.
-The outline, called our “Built for Speed Blue Print”, starts with taking a look at familiar concepts found in a basic Business to Business, (B2B), sales model.
-This page was used as a handout for a live work shop done w/ HRPBC late last year.
+This outline, I call “Built for Speed Blue Print”, starts with taking a look at familiar concepts found in a basic Business to Business, (B2B), sales model.

 I. Basic understanding of the B2B Sales Model